 - The amount of oil-contaminated soil due to spillage from machines/vehicles is very difficult to estimate.
-Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring. - The packaging for the input materials used in the production process are negligible. - Fuse heads, fuse cables, glycol, washer fluid and ice prevention agent are used in such a low quantity that they are negligible.
+Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring. - The packaging for the input materials used in the production process are negligible. - Fuse heads, fuse cables, glycol, washer fluid, and brake degreaser are used in such a low quantity that they are negligible.